 Key Takeaways

-- Data-driven strategies like skills development, internal mobility, and personalized learning help align employee goals with business needs.
+- Data-driven strategies for employees, like skills development, personalized learning, mentorship, and internal mobility, align employee growth with organizational goals and improve performance.

 1. Improve Onboarding